ShammiG/ComfyUI-Simple_Readable_Metadata-SG/README.md

 ---
 Simple Readable Metadata-SG Nodes Info
 ---
-# Big Update: New Node to Save Prompt, show ALL text from old images and more ( 4 Jan.
+# Big Update: New Node to Save Prompt directly in metadata, show ALL embedded text in workflow from already generated images and more ( 4 Jan.
 2025)
   **Check Details Below**

 ---